argonne-lcf/user-guides/docs/account-project-management/project-management/starting-alcf-award.md

 Once your project has been created, you can view and manage your project details.
 See Managing Your Team Members.

-## Project Status Reports
+## Project Status Reports for INCITE, ALCC, and ADSP
+**Note:** PIs that are awarded a Director's Discretionary will not receive weekly status project reports.

-After your allocation begins, you will receive a weekly project status report via support@alcf.anl.gov.
+Shortly after your allocation begins, we will begin sending you a weekly project status report via [support@alcf.anl.gov](mailto:support@alcf.anl.gov) to keep you informed or your award progress.

-**Example subject for email**: ALCF INCITE-2022 Project Status Report for [PROJECT SHORT NAME]
+Look for an email from us with the subject line: ALCF [ALLOCATION PROGRAM] Project Status Report for [PROJECT SHORT NAME]

-## Reporting Requirements
+**Reporting Requirements for INCITE, ALCC, and ADSP** **Note:** PIs that are awarded a Director's Discretionary allocations are not required to submit project reports.

+If you receieved INCITE, ALCC, or ADSP allocation award, quarterly reporting is required to keep DOE informed of progress related to your allocation.
-Projects are required to submit quarterly reports to inform DOE of your INCITE 2022 progress.
-We will send you a report template at the end of each quarter.

-Please complete the report promptly and submit it via email to support@alcf.anl.gov.
-For due dates and penalties, see INCITE Quarterly Report Policy.
+The ALCF will send you a report template at the end of each quarter.
+Please complete the report promptly and submit it via email to [support@alcf.anl.gov](support@alcf.anl.gov).
+For more information see the Quarterly Report webpage.

 ## Account Setup
 If you do not have an ALCF account, you will need to request one at https://accounts.alcf.anl.gov/accountRequest.
-When prompted for project name, please select the INCITE project name.
+When prompted for project name, please select the project short name you were given in your award email from [support@alcf.anl.gov](support@alcf.anl.gov).

-If you have an active ALCF account, submit a request to join the INCITE project at https://accounts.alcf.anl.gov/#!/joinProject
+If you have an active ALCF account, submit a request to join the newly awarded project at https://accounts.alcf.anl.gov/#!/joinProject

 ## User Agreement
 If you are not an employee of Argonne National Laboratory, a user agreement must be signed by your home institution to perform research at Argonne’s user facilities.
 This policy applies to every member of the project team who will be conducting research on ALCF resources.